klinbee/Flattened-Dimensions/README.md

 I've made a few different varieties of the datapack because I like giving out more options.

 ## Version 1:
-Modeled after the Classic Default Superflat preset, 1 layer of bedrock, and 3 blocks of terrain above it.
+Modeled after the Classic Default Superflat preset; 3 layers of terrain, one layer of bedrock.
 No foliage[^1], no caves, no ores, no bodies of water.
 Just structures and biomes.

 (img)